image-size/image-size/Readme.md

   response.on('data', function (chunk) {
     chunks.push(chunk)
   }).on('end', function() {
-    const buffer = Buffer.concat(chunks)
+    const input = Buffer.concat(chunks)
-    console.log(sizeOf(buffer))
+    console.log(sizeOf(input))
   })
 })
 ```

-You can optionally check the buffer lengths & stop downloading the image after a few kilobytes.
+You can optionally check the buffer length & stop downloading the image after a few kilobytes.
 **You don't need to download the entire image**

 ### Disabling certain image types